10 of the best London Brunch Spots

-There are now four branches of Bombay Café Dishoom around London, due their incredible success around the city.
+There are now four branches of Bombay Café Dishoom around London, due to their incredible success around the city.
 But you should still be prepared to queue.
-I would recommend heading here earlier than later to get a table, and make sure you order the bacon naan roll, a cult modern classic and also make sure one of your friends tries the kejriwal – two fried eggs on chilli cheese toast.
-The food here isn’t traditional brunch, but it’s bloody good.
+I would recommend heading here earlier than later to get a table and make sure you order the bacon naan roll, a cult modern classic and also make sure one of your friends tries the Kejriwal – two fried eggs on chilli cheese toast.
+The food here isn’t a traditional brunch, but it’s bloody good.
 And leaves you feeling feel and happy!

 Christopher’s Covent Garden